 - Housing

-Jeremy has extensive experience in housing, homelessness and allocations having worked as a Housing and Benefits Case Worker at the Hackney Community Law Centre (‘HCLC’) for four years and continuing to practice housing at Cornerstone Barristers.
+Jeremy has extensive experience in housing, homelessness and allocations having worked as a Housing and Benefits Case Worker at the Hackney Community Law Centre (‘HCLC’) for four years and continuing to practise housing at Cornerstone Barristers.
 Jeremy is also a specialist in advising and representing clients in cases where there is an intersection between housing and welfare benefits.
+Jeremy has experience of both mainstream (e.g. Housing Act 1996) and non-mainstream (e.g. Care Act 2014, Children Act 1989, Schedule 10 to the Immigration Act 2016, Immigration and Asylum Act 1999) accommodation law.

-Jeremy has experience in the following types of housing cases:
+Jeremy has experience in the following types of housing cases acting both for local authorities and tenants/homeless applicants:

-- Possession proceedings including rent arrears, disrepair and, and public law and Equality Act 2010 issues.
+- Possession proceedings including cases which raise public law, human rights and Equality Act 2010 issues.

 - Succession cases including difficult cases where applicants had no evidence and succession depended on credibility, and discretionary succession.